tshepang/blog/content/computing/Rust week of 2015-05-22.rst

 - I got some clarity on the concept of traits by re-reading the well-written post, `Abstraction without overhead: traits in Rust`__.
-For example, they can be used to add methods, even to existing types.
-Here is a demonstration:
+  One feature they have is they allow adding methods to types, including upstream ones, example being stdlib types as follows:

   .. sourcecode:: rust